GLYCOPYRROLATE (GLY koe PYE roe late) treats stomach ulcers. It works by reducing the amount of acid in the stomach.

 Stomach or intestine problems

-An unusual or allergic reaction to glycopyrrolate, other medicines, foods, dyes, or preservatives
+An unusual or allergic reaction to glycopyrrolate, other medications, foods, dyes, or preservatives

 Pregnant or trying to get pregnant